Skip to main content

 The culmination came when I—with just a sickening feeling that something wasn’t right—was looking in secret through his email and found he’d taken photos of me, posted them online, and was promoting me as a type of sex slave on an adult website so that random groups of men could come and have sex with me.

-This was to take place when he wanted in order to fulfill his porn fantasy.
+This was to take place when he wanted to fulfill his porn fantasy.
 He was obsessed with porn gang bangs and wanted me to experience this while he watched.

 I left.
-I’m safe now but I never ever thought the strong confident woman I know myself to be would ever find herself in the above scenario, ever.
-It’s unbelievable and it all happened over a short period of time.
+I’m safe now.
+But I never thought the strong, confident woman I know myself to be would end up in the situation above.
+It’s unbelievable, and it all happened over a short period of time.

-I thought I was strong enough to fight through what was occurring but instead it was eating away at me.
-Porn has warped that man’s mind and hurt his abilities to have a fulfilling relationship.
+I thought I was strong enough to fight through what was occurring, but instead, it was eating away at me.
+Porn has warped that man’s mind and hurt his ability to have a fulfilling relationship.

 J.